 Her mother was thrilled because for any Irish family, a religious vocation was a sign of being blessed, a sign of God’s approval of the family.

-One of the greatest joys of Sister Sharon’s life has been her 22 years as Director of RCIA (Right of Christian Initiation of Adults) at St. Christopher Parish, San José.
+One of the greatest joys of Sister Sharon’s life has been her 22 years as Director of RCIA (Right of Christian Initiation of Adults) at St. Christopher Parish, San José, Calif.
 She explains, “I encourage parishioners to share their experience of growing up as post-Vatican II Catholics.”

 Notre Dame Associate Linda Walsh says that, “Sister Sharon is the reason I am a Catholic.
 When my husband was unable to answer some of our son’s questions about faith and the church, I called the parish and was connected to Sister Sharon, who suggested I come to the RCIA sessions.
 She thought I might gain some answers there.
 Sister Sharon brought my husband and me back into the church and introduced us to people who share our interests and hopes.”